Welcome to Alison Morgan’s author website.

 Alison Morgan is a writer of mysteries, suspense and psychological thrillers.

-Alison worked for the NHS for nearly thirty years, twenty of those within mental health services, at the front line, where she eventually became the manager of a countywide community service for people experiencing their first episode of psychosis.
-Much to her frustration, her heart decided to develop an electrical fault, and her career temporarily juddered to a halt.
-Not one for thumb twiddling, she took up position in front of a computer with a plan to write a set of clinical guidelines for assessment of psychosis, but instead a story, which had been lurking in her mind for several years, came tumbling out.
+I worked for the NHS for nearly thirty years, twenty of those within mental health services, at the front line, where I eventually became the manager of a countywide community service for people experiencing their first episode of psychosis.
+Much to my frustration, my heart decided to develop an electrical fault, and my much loved career juddered to a halt.
+Not one for thumb twiddling, I took up position in front of a computer with a plan to write a set of clinical guidelines for assessment of psychosis, but instead a story, which had been lurking in my mind for several years, came tumbling out.
 Since then I have continued to write and the stories just keep coming.